Atxada/helpy-checklist/README.md

   - ⚠️ `ERROR` : Coding error or serious system issue.
   - 🟠 `CAUTION` : Finished, but requires a manual double-check.
   - ➖ `SKIP` : Pre-conditions weren't met; procedure was skipped.
 - `@helper`: Spawns a "Helper" option in the UI to automate fixes.
-Keep in mind that, helper will override selector if present :wrench:
+Keep in mind that, helper will override selector if present
 - `@selector`: Logic that executes when the user clicks "Selector" in the UI.

 ---